ProxeeSolutions/view-deployment/README.md

 The scripts can be run from any machine (Linux, macOS or Windows under WSL) connected to the network.
 They will configure and deployed the needed resources on the targets.

+Visit https://github.com/ProxeeSolutions/view-deployment for the up-to-date documentation and code.

 ## Setup on target machines

 A setup script is included to setup the WinRM remoting service and take care of the authentication protocols.